RecklessTedsFunland/izac/docs/linux-pios/waveshare/waveshare.md

 plug in the external [ref](https://www.jeffgeerling.com/blog/2022/enable-external-antenna-connector-on-raspberry-pi-compute-module-4)

 1. macOS
-    - brew install libusb
+    - `brew install libusb`
-    - brew install pkg-config
+    - `brew install pkg-config`
 1. Download rpiboot: https://github.com/raspberrypi/usbboot
-    - make
+    - `make`
-    - ./rpiboot
+    - `./rpiboot`
 1. Set Boot selection switch to `on`
 1. Don't plug anything in, just the CM4 module
 1. Plug in the USB-C cable and the pi will mount as a USB drive
+    - The power light should be bright RED, if not, something is wrong
+    - My CM4 sometimes flashes 8 times on the activity LED, meaning SDRAM failure, but sometimes it is fine
-1. Run RPi Imager, use PiOS Lite, 64-bit
+3. Run RPi Imager, use PiOS Lite, 64-bit

+## Update eeprom

+Mine is old, 2021, while the newest is [2022-12-07](https://github.com/raspberrypi/rpi-eeprom/releases) available from the raspberry pi rpi-eeprom github release page.

+Having issues upgrading, since again, can't boot.